confluentinc/ksql/design-proposals/klip-17-sql-union.md

 * Removal of `INSERT INTO` statements from the syntax and code.
 (Breaking change).
 * Introduction of `UNION ALL` support to merge multiple streams.
 * Arbitrary `SELECT` statements in the union, as long as they result in a stream, not a table.
+* Support for unions in CSAS and transient push queries.

 ## What is not in scope